RosieChen06/feed/README.md

 [Feed] <br />
 A modern and lightweight social feed application built with React.js, TypeScript, and Vite.
-Users can sign up, log in, and share posts in a fast and responsive UI.
+Users can log in, and delete their comments in a fast and responsive UI.

 [Features]
 1. User authentication (Login)